loiccoyle/myopy/README.md

 This is pretty much a standalone clone of the way the amazing [qutebrowser](https://github.com/qutebrowser/qutebrowser) handles it's config files.

-Feel free to copy paste the `PyConfig` class if you don't want the added dependency.
+Feel free to copy paste the `PyFile` class if you don't want the added dependency.

 # Installation
 ```